Most freelancers should save 30%–40% of their gross revenue on a monthly basis. Where you land inside that range depends on:

 IRS then applies progressive rates to your taxable income which can go up to 48%.

-But your exact outcome will still depend on your family situation, whether you have any dependants, other deductions, where you live, your expenses in e-Facturas, etc.
+But your exact outcome will still depend on your family situation, whether you have any dependants, other deductions (very broad topic), where you live, your non-business related expenses in e-Facturas, etc.

 This means that your income tax bill is not a fixed percent of revenue.
 But one thing is certain: it rises as your taxable income rises.